Building a Distributed Rule Engine: A Comprehensive Guide

 Rather than processing all events through the same path, consider implementing hardcoded processing lanes that handle events differently.
 These lanes provide optimization opportunities and help manage different types of events efficiently.
 Common examples include:

-• Synching-lane.
-Propagate changes to another system
+• Synching lane: Propagate changes to another system

 Distributed Debouncing